Closed

 Directions

-From Carson, Washington, drive north 4.8 miles on Wind River Highway (Forest Road 30) to Panther Creek Road.
-Turn right on Panther Creek Road at the sign for Panther Creek Campground.
-Continue approximately 11 miles as the road becomes Forest Road 65 at the forest boundary.
-At the intersection with Forest Road 60, turn right.
-Continue on Forest Road 60 to the well-signed campground entrance.
-From Trout Lake, drive west on Highway 141, which becomes Forest Road 24 at the forest boundary.
-Continue west past Peterson Prairie Campground to the intersection with Forest Road 60.
-Continue straight onto Forest Road 60, then at the intersection with Forest Road 66, turn right to stay on Forest Road 60 heading west.
-Turn right at the campground sign approximately 3.5 miles past the intersection.
+From Carson, WA, drive north 4.8 miles on Wind River Highway (Forest Road 30) to Panther Creek Road.
+Turn right at the sign for Panther Creek Campground and continue on this road (becomes Forest Road 65 at the forest boundary) for approximately 11 miles.
+At the intersection with Forest Road 60, turn right and continue to the well-signed campground.
+From Trout Lake, WA, drive west on Highway 141 to the forest boundary where it becomes Forest Road 24.
+Continue west past Peterson Prairie Campground to Forest Road 60, then follow signs to Goose Lake.

 Amenities